TamLNM/SELF-STUDY/README.md

   > not (let, var) -> ... -> var (allowed)
   > not (let, var) -> ... -> let (NOT allowed)

+##### a8.
+Const in javascript:
+- Scope: block scope.
+- With the type of variables are primitive (includes: string, number, boolean, null and undefined), we can change the value of variables when declared with const.
+- With the type of variables are reference (include object, array or function) we can change the attributes of this variable.

 ## ABBREVIATIONS + TERMINOLOGY
 1. EMCA (in EMCAScript): stands for "European Computer Manufacturer's Association".
 Can understand like ECMAScript is the modal in build on paper and javascript is the programming language to make it in computer to feel more easily.